AdobeDocs/campaign-classic.en/help/configuration/using/business-oriented-apis.md

 ```

-The definition of the reconciliation key must be entered via the _**key** attribute on the `<recipient>  element of the XML document.
-The content of this attribute is a comma-separated XPath list. </recipient>`
+The definition of the reconciliation key must be entered via the _**key** attribute on the `<recipient>` element of the XML document.
+The content of this attribute is a comma-separated XPath list.

 This call does not return any data, except errors.